Reviewable/Reviewable/docs/dashboard.md

 ## Review state

 Each review in the listing indicates the state of the review, in more-or-less real time.
 The author of the PR is shown first.
 People whose attention the review currently needs are show to the right of the <i class="fa fa-hand-o-right" style="color: #7D8084"></i>, while other participants follow the <i class="fa fa-pause" style="color: #7D8084"></i>.
-You can see the approval status for each reviewer (<i class="fa fa-thumbs-o-up" style="color: #5BBD72"></i> or <i class="fa fa-hand-paper-o" style="color: #FFA22E"></i>), as well as the pull request summary, current milestone, and labels (if any).
+You can see the approval status for each reviewer (<i class="fa fa-thumbs-o-up" style="color: #5BBD72"></i> approved or <i class="fa fa-hand-paper-o" style="color: #FFA22E"></i> changes requested), as well as the pull request summary, current milestone, and labels (if any).

 ![reviews list](images/reviews_10.png)